edb-bureau/staten/README.md

  - Social policies ensuring reduced inequality and guaranteed living wage.
  - Health policy covering all procedures with no cost to the patient.
 Strong mental health policies.
  - Ambitious environmental policy.

+All policies implemented as algorithms.
+All data owned by users.
+Aggregate data used for statistics.

 ### How